The Kings of Summer: Plot

 About a month later, Joe is still living alone in the woods.
-Short on money, he sets out to hunt his own food, eventually leading him to kill and eat a rabbit.
-Not disposing of the body properly, he attracts a snake into the house.
-Meanwhile, Kelly goes to a concerned Frank and offers to take him to Joe.
-When they arrive, they find him cornered by the venomous snake that appeared the night before.

 Biaggio asks his father, who is shaving, if you go to Hell for leaving your friend, to which his father replies "Of course."
-Biaggio comes barging in the makeshift house and attempts to kill the snake with his machete, but is bitten by it on the ankle instead and collapses, becoming violently ill.
+Kelly goes to a concerned Frank and offers to take him to Joe.
+Short on money, Joe sets out to hunt his own food, eventually leading him to kill and eat a rabbit.
+A snake is attracted to the house after he does not dispose of the body properly.
+When Kelly and Frank arrive, they find him cornered by the venomous snake.
+Biaggio comes barging in the makeshift house and attempts to kill the snake with his machete, but is bitten on the ankle instead and collapses, becoming violently ill.
 Frank, Kelly, and a mildly feral Joe rush Biaggio to the hospital.
 Joe and Frank reconcile.
-Biaggio survives and tells Joe that he saw heaven and if he had to do it all over again, he would do, but then changes his mind.
+Biaggio survives and tells Joe that he saw heaven, and if he had to do it all over again, he would; but then he changes his mind.

 Joe and Patrick's parents each drive them home.
 As they view each other from their respective cars, they flip each other off jokingly and part ways.
-The film ends showing shots of the house Joe, Patrick, and Biaggio built.
+The film ends on shots of the house Joe, Patrick, and Biaggio built.

-After the credits, Biaggio is seen still residing in the house in the woods.
+After the credits, Biaggio is seen once again residing in the house in the woods.

 Cast

 Production

+The screenplay by Chris Galletta, originally titled Toy's House, appeared in the 2009 edition of The Black List, an annual survey of the most popular unfilmed scripts amongst studio and production executives.
 The film was director Vogt-Roberts' first feature film and was screenwriter Galletta's first produced script.
 Filming took place in the summer of 2012 in various locations across Ohio, including Cleveland, Chagrin Falls, Lyndhurst and South Pointe Hospital in Warrensville.